No Poker HUDs

 I imagine the clampdown on HUDs will continue in the future.
 As recreational players become more familiar with their existence, player retention will drop at sites.
 The poker sites will have no choice but to meet the demand of their customers which will mean taking a tough stance on HUD software.

 Just as the strategy side of online poker is continuously evolving, so is the technical and software associated with it.
 As long as some sites permit the use of HUDs there will still be a demand for them.
 The online poker professionals will worry that their edge will diminish once the HUD is banned.
 But the increase in traffic, fishes and cash injection into the community will cover this.
-A decent win-rate will still be attainable as the playing field will be levelled, they may not be able to use HUDs against opponents, but opponents can’t use it against them either.
+A decent online poker win rate will still be attainable as the playing field will be levelled, they may not be able to use HUDs against opponents, but opponents can’t use it against them either.

 I want to conclude by saying whilst poker software is permitted on most sites, you absolutely have every right to use them to your advantage.
 My position on HUDs is not a criticism of them or their developers.
 They’ve helped make players earn lots of money.
 If you want to see our recommended poker software, click below.